MapleLeaves-7/Book-Recommendations/README.md

 The following steps only need to be done once on a new machine.

-1. Download the PostgreSQL backup file called `books_psql_backup_all.sql` under the directory `large_files/` from the github repository.
-2. Create a new folder called `large_files` in the root of your cloned repository and save `books_psql_backup_all.sql` under the `large_files` folder.
-3. Create a new database called "books"
+1. Create a new database called "books"

 ```
 >> psql